astronomer/docs/astro/configure-idp.md

 1. Return to the Cloud UI.
 In the configuration screen for your SSO connection, configure the following values:

-    - **PEM Certificate**: Enter the PEM certificate you downloaded in Step 3.
+    - **X.509 Certificate**: Enter the PEM certificate you downloaded in Step 3.
     - **Identity Provider Single Sign-on URL**: Enter the URL you copied in Step 3.

 2. Click **Create**.
 Your Entra ID integration appears as an entry in **SSO Configuration**.